Department of Astrophysical Sciences

 Topics include the properties and nature of galaxies, quasars, clusters, superclusters, the large-scale structure of the universe, dark matter, dark energy, the formation and evolution of galaxies and other structures, microwave background radiation, and the evolution of the universe from the Big Bang to today.
 Two 90-minute lectures.
 Prerequisites: MAT 201, 202; PHY 207, 208.
 Designed for science and engineering majors.
 N. Bahcall

-AST 403 Stars and Star Formation (also PHY 402) Not offered this year
+AST 403 Stars and Star Formation (also PHY 402) Spring

 Stars form by the gravitational collapse of interstellar gas clouds, and as they evolve, stars return some of their gas to the interstellar medium; altering its physical state and chemical composition.
 This course discusses the properties and evolution of the gaseous and stellar components of a galaxy; the physics of the diffuse and dense interstellar medium, the theory and observations of star formation; stellar structure; energy production and nucleosynthesis; stellar evolution; and stellar end states.
 Two 90-minute lectures.
 Prerequisites: MAT 202; PHY 207, 208.
 B. Draine, A. Burrows